 Stakeholder engagement and public consultation

-As part of the concept design stage, we will be holding a series of engagement events with a range of stakeholders from winter 2019 through to early summer 2020, to set the vision and help shape the concept design.
+As part of the concept design stage, we held a series of engagement events with a range of stakeholders in early 2020, to set the vision and help shape the concept design.
 We will do this with the aim of producing a proposed design for consideration by committee in the summer of 2020.

 Subject to securing committee approval, the proposed concept design will then go out to public consultation in the autumn of 2020.
 We will not be seeking the views of the public before this stage.